A rigid Leibniz algebra with non-trivial HL^2: Introduction

 Going into some more details, Richardson's rigidity result relies on his stability theorem (joint work with Stanley Page), see \cite{PagRic}.
 It says that in case some relative cohomology space $E^2({\mathfrak g};{\mathfrak s},{\mathfrak g})$ is zero, the subalgebra ${\mathfrak s}\subset{\mathfrak g}$ of the Lie algebra ${\mathfrak g}$ is stable, i.e. all Lie algebra laws in some neighborhood of ${\mathfrak g}$ contain an isomorphic subalgebra which has the same brackets with the quotient module.
-Richardson derives from this theorem that the above Lie algebra ${\mathfrak g}$ is rigid for $k>5$.
+Richardson derives from this theorem that the above Lie algebra ${\mathfrak g}$ is rigid for $k>10$.
 The subalgebra ${\mathfrak g}$ in his case is the simple Lie algebra ${\mathfrak s}{\mathfrak l}_2(\C)$ and from here one can derive that the relative cohomology $E^2({\mathfrak g};{\mathfrak s},{\mathfrak g})$ is zero.

-In the Leibniz case, a non-Lie Leibniz algebra with simple quotient Lie algebra has necessarily trivial Leibniz cohomology (see Proposition \ref{coh_vanishing_semi_simple}), as Pirashvili shows in \cite{Pir}.
+In the Leibniz case, a non-Lie Leibniz algebra with semisimple quotient Lie algebra has necessarily trivial Leibniz cohomology in degrees $n\geq 2$ (see Proposition \ref{coh_vanishing_semi_simple}), as follows from Pirashvili's work \cite{Pir}, see also \cite{FelWag}.
 Our idea is therefore to take a (non-Lie) Leibniz algebra whose quotient Lie algebra is of Richardson's type, i.e. a semidirect product of a simple Lie algebra with an irreducible module.
-We can show that this kind of Leibniz algebra still has as its adjoint Leibniz cohomology the adjoint Lie algebra cohomology of the quotient Lie algebra, see Proposition \ref{cohomology_double_semi_direct}.
+We can show that this kind of Leibniz algebra still has in its adjoint Leibniz cohomology the adjoint Lie algebra cohomology of the quotient Lie algebra as a direct factor, see Proposition \ref{cohomology_double_semi_direct}.
 This will then imply that in Richardson's setting, the second Leibniz cohomology of our Leibniz algebra is non-zero.